wisp-forest/docs/docs/accessories/general/slot_groups.md

 To create a Slot group you will need to place a file

-Such files should be placed within the `data/{replace_with_pack_namespace}/accessories/group/` with such `.json` file corresponding to the group name.
-Further updates may provide a trinket style screen depending on development issues with such.
-Below is details on the given format and an example of what such should look like:
+These files should be placed within the `data/{replace_with_pack_namespace}/accessories/group/` with the `.json` file corresponding to the group name.
+Below is an detailed example on the given format:

 ```json
 {